-Corporate Division - Our Corporate Division represents expenses that do not directly relate to our operating divisions and are not allocated to our operating divisions.
-Such expenses include, but are not limited to, costs related to executive management and directors' fees, clerical and administrative salaries, costs of maintaining our corporate office and costs associated with overall governance and being a publicly traded company.
+Corporate Division - Our Corporate Division includes costs that do not directly relate to our three operating divisions.
+Such costs include, but are not limited to, costs of maintaining our corporate office, executive management salaries and incentives, board of directors' fees, litigation related costs, and costs associated with overall corporate governance and being a publicly traded company.
+Costs incurred by our Corporate Division on behalf of our operating divisions are allocated to the operating divisions.
+Such costs include, but are not limited to, human resources, insurance, sales and marketing, information technology and accounting.